ChalmersGU-data-structure-courses/OpenDSA/RST/en/Graph/GraphTraversal.rst

 cycles do not cause the algorithm to go into an infinite loop.

-Graph traversal algorithms can solve both of these problems by flagging vertices as ``VISITED`` when appropriate.
+Graph traversal algorithms can solve both of these problems by keeping track of the vertices that have been visited, in a set ``visitedVertices``.
-At the beginning of the algorithm, no vertex is flagged as ``VISITED``.
+At the beginning of the algorithm, this set is empty.
-The flag for a vertex is set when the vertex is first visited during the traversal.
+When a vertex is first visited during the traversal, we add it to ``visitedVertices``.
-If a flagged vertex is encountered during traversal, it is not visited a second time.
+If a vertex is encountered during traversal that already is in the set, we will not visit it a second time.
 This keeps the program from going into an infinite loop when it encounters a cycle.

-Once the traversal algorithm completes, we can check to see if all vertices have been processed by checking whether they have the ``VISITED`` flag set.
+Once the traversal algorithm completes, we can check to see if all vertices have been processed by checking whether they are in the set ``visitedVertices``.
-If not all vertices are flagged, we can continue the traversal from another unvisited vertex.
+If not all vertices are in this set, we can continue the traversal from another unvisited vertex.
 Note that this process works regardless of whether the graph is directed or undirected.
 To ensure visiting all vertices, ``graphTraverse`` could be called as follows on a graph :math:`\mathbf{G}`:

-.. codeinclude:: Graphs/GraphTrav
+.. codeinclude:: ChalmersGU/Graphs/GraphTraversal
-   :tag: GraphTrav
+   :tag: Traverse

-Function ``doTraversal`` might be implemented by using one of the graph traversals described next.
+The function ``doTraversal`` might be implemented by using one of the graph traversals described next.

 Depth-First Search